 Hours: 10:30AM-1AM (weekends)

 Nashville’s Hard Rock Cafe markets themselves as a nightlife location, but it’s far from.
 I mean, it is a Hard Rock Cafe, after all.
 Yes, they have live music and serve drinks, but that’s really all they have to offer.
-The food is the same as any other Hard Rock, the bar closes early compared to the other Lower Broadway hot spots, and it’s a fairly small space.
-I can only think of two reasons to visit Hard Rock: if you know someone performing or if you collect the t-shirts.
+It’s a fairly small space, the food is the same as any other Hard Rock, and the bar closes early compared to other Lower Broadway hot spots.
+I’d only visit Hard Rock if I knew someone performing or if I collected the t-shirts.

 Acme Feed & Seed